-- Scandinavian Airlines, the flagship carriers of Denmark, Norway, and Sweden, on January 30, stated in a press release that the airlines would be suspending long-haul flights to Beijing and Shanghai. - As of February 11, PostNord postal services to China have been halted due to the outbreak. - Scandinavian Airlines (SAS) announced the cancellation of all flights to northern Italy. - All non-EU citizens will be banned from entry to Sweden from March 19. - On March 27, the government announced a ban on gatherings of over 50 people, although this does not apply to restaurants and stores.
+- Scandinavian Airlines, the flagship carriers of Denmark, Norway, and Sweden, on January 30, stated in a press release that the airlines would be suspending longhaul flights to Beijing and Shanghai until March 29. - As of February 11, PostNord postal services to China have been halted due to the - Scandinavian Airlines (SAS) announced the cancellation of all flights to northern Italy. - All non-EU citizens will be banned from entry to Sweden from March 19. - On March 27, the government announced a ban on gatherings of over 50 people, although this does not apply to restaurants and stores.
 The ban goes into effect on March 30. - The government banned visits to old-age homes on March 31. - On April 1, the government issued new binding guidelines asking citizens to adhere to social distancing recommendations.
-Businesses will remain open but need to ensure that customers keep a safe distance to one another. - On April 1, SAS suspended its direct flight route from Stockholm (ARN) to Newark International Airport (EWR) until April 20. - On April 1, BRA Braathens Regional Airlines announced it would suspend all flights from April 6 through May 31.
+Businesses will remain open but need to ensure that customers keep a safe distance to one another. - On April 1, SAS suspended its direct flight route from Stockholm (ARN) to Newark International Airport (EWR) until April 20. - On April 1, BRA Braathens Regional Airlines announced it would suspend all flights from April 6 through May 31. - All commercial flights between Sweden and the UK will be suspended, with the final flight departing from Stockholm on April 9.